realworldocaml/book/book/garbage-collector/README.md

 ## Generational Garbage Collection

-The usual OCaml programming style involves allocating many small variables that are used for a short period of time and then never accessed again.
-OCaml takes advantage of this fact to improve performance by using a *generational* GC. [generational garbage collection]{.idx}[garbage collection/generational collection]{.idx}
+The usual OCaml programming style involves allocating many small values that are used for a short period of time and then never accessed again.
+OCaml takes advantage of this fact to improve performance by using a *generational* GC. [generational garbage collection]{.idx}[garbage collection/generational]{.idx}

 A generational GC maintains separate memory regions to hold blocks based on how long the blocks have been live.
 OCaml's heap is split into two such